sjanzou/pecos/documentation/results.rst

   custom graphics section.
 By default, no custom graphics are generated.

 * **Performance Metrics:**
-  Performance metrics added during analysis are displayed in a table.
+  Performance metrics are displayed in a table.

 * **Test Results**
-  Test results contain infomation stored in pm.test_results Graphics follow that display the data point(s) that caused the failure.
+  Test results contain information stored in pm.test_results Graphics follow that display the data point(s) that caused the failure.

 * **Notes:**